 Martin Cothran.
 What Is A Classical Education.
 August 21, 2018.
 Accessed March 11, 2023.
 Memoria Press (YouTube video).

-The Pros & Cons of a Classical Method of Homeschooling
+Pros & Cons of Classical Education

-Pros of a Classical Education Approach
+Benefits of a Classical Education

 - Vast study and reading of classical literature.